chapel-lang/chapel/doc/rst/language/spec/procedures.rst

-If the default intent or ``const`` intent is used for an :type:`~OwnedObject.owned` or :type:`~SharedObject.shared` argument, then the actual argument is assumed to remain unchanged during the call.
+If the default intent or ``const`` intent is used for an :type:`~OwnedObject.owned` or :type:`~SharedObject.shared` argument, then the actual argument is assumed to remain unchanged during the call and ownership transfer or ownership sharing will not occur.

 .. _Variable_Length_Argument_Lists: